 t.

-Faculty Board (Fb): the Board of the Faculty of Economics and Business of the

-University of Groningen.
+Faculty Board (Fb):

+the Board of the Faculty of Economics and Business of the University of Groningen.

-Faculty Council u.
+u.
+Faculty Council (FR):

-(FR):

-the participation council that fulfils the duties referred to in the Research School of FEB.

-Articles 9.37 a.f. of the Act.
+the participation council that fulfils the duties referred to in Article 9.37 (a.f.) of the Act.

+v.
+SOM:

-SOM: acronym of System, Organization, Management: the name of v.
+acronym of System, Organization, Management: the name of the Research School of FEB.

+w.
+Extraordinary circumstances:

-Extraordinary w. circumstances: circumstances as defined in Article 7.51 of the Act, which have to be taken into consideration in the decision as defined in Article 5.4.2.
-The implementation of Article 7.51 of the Act is set out in the Regulations governing the UG Graduation Fund 2020-2021.
+circumstances as defined in Article 7.51 of the Act, which have to be taken into consideration in the decision as defined in Article 5.4.2.
+The implementation of Article 7.51 of the Act is set out in the Regulations governing the UG Graduation Fund 2021-2022.
 In any case, these regulations define extraordinary circumstances as: disability or chronic illness, illness, pregnancy and delivery, extraordinary family circumstances, an insufficiently feasible degree programme, students with elite sport status (as issued by the elite sport coordinator), students with the status of 'top student entrepreneur' (as issued by the UGCE) and membership of a consultative participation body.